 Dmitri (left) with Sgt.
 Willie McGee in the jungles of India.

-Many ATC airplanes made the “Southern Route” to Europe.
-This meant two or three stops in South America and then flying to Ascension Island in the middle of the Atlantic Ocean.
+Many ATC airplanes traveled the “Southern Route” to Europe.
+This meant two or three stops in South America, then flying to Ascension Island in the middle of the Atlantic Ocean.

 Ascension Island – This 34-square-mile island served as a vital refueling point for aircraft crossing the Atlantic.
 Best described as a “pile of rock.”
 It has little vegetation and no economy.
 US troops built a 6,700 foot landing strip on the island in 91 days in 1942.

-(Note: My father-in-law, Ken Roman, served as a Navigator in the US Army Air Corps Ferry Command.
-This was the part of the ATC that ferried airplanes from the manufacturing plants in the United States to North Africa and Europe for Allied Air Forces.
-He made a number of trips across the Atlantic stopping at Ascension Island.
-There was not GPS in those days.
-Navigation consisted of a combination of interpreting the position of the stars, determining wind direction and speed by observing the waves on the Ocean, dead reckoning and luck.
-The trip from South America to Ascension Island was over 1,000 miles, but woe be it to the navigator who “missed” the island.
-The usual response was to turn the plane around and give the navigator something more than gentle “ribbing.”
-Unfortunately, since the island represented the limit of many aircraft’s fuel supply, the outcome was often more severe.
+(Note: My father-in-law, Ken Roman, served as a navigator in the US Army Air Corps Ferry Command.
+This was the part of the ATC that ferried airplanes from the manufacturing plants in the United States to North Africa and Europe for the Allied Air Forces.
+He made a number of trips across the Atlantic that included a stop at Ascension Island.
+There was no GPS in those days – navigation consisted of a combination of interpreting the position of the stars, determining wind direction and speed by observing the waves on the Ocean, dead reckoning and luck.
+The trip from South America to Ascension was over 1,000 miles, but woe be it to the navigator who missed the island.
+The usual response was to turn the plane around and give the navigator something more than a gentle ribbing.
+Unfortunately, since the island represented the outer range of many aircraft’s fuel supply, the outcome was often more severe.
 Lieutenant Roman never missed the island.)

 Dmitri’s photographs and articles represented a tribute to the soldiers and civilians who served in the Air Transport Command from:

 The Frozen Actic

 He told their story – of facing the dangers of war as well as their hard work and sacrifice.
 In the foreward to Flight to Everywhere he says: